jarus10/python-script/README.md

 Do not use these tools for malicious or unauthorised activities.

-Learnt alot enjoyed Learning thought errors.
+## Learnt alot enjoyed!!
+Learning thought errors.